-Throughout WWII food had been rationed in Britain.
-This did not however end with the war, and although more foods were coming into the country, food rationing did not completely finish until 1954.
+Throughout the Second World War, food was rationed in Britain, and this did not end with the war.
+Although more foods were coming into the country, there were still shortages and rationing did not completely finish until 1954.

-After being deprived of meat for so long, many people when rationing ended and if they could afford it, concentrated on meat dishes for their evening meal, cooking an impressive joint for Sunday lunch.
+After being deprived of meat for so long, when rationing ended many people concentrated on cooking meat dishes for their evening meal and, if they could afford it, families would often made an impressive joint for Sunday lunch.

-The pupils of St. Barts were asked to sample some of the foods and dishes that would have been popular in the 1950s.
-A variety of foods were available for the children to try, including SPAM fritters (see next page), avocados, salmon sandwiches, dripping sandwiches, corned beef hash, liver, fruit salad, Coronation Chicken and jelly and custard.
+Pupils of St Barts School in Leeds sampled some of the dishes that would have been popular in the 1950s, from SPAM fritters (see next page) to avocados, salmon sandwiches, dripping sandwiches, corned beef hash, liver, fruit salad, Coronation Chicken and jelly and custard.

 'Today I found out I like spam fritters and jelly and custard.'